Strike

 No. A lawful strike entitles employees to stop work and they must not suffer any disadvantages as a result.
 Non-renewal due to participation in a strike would therefore be inadmissible.
 A warning may not be issued (prohibition of reprimands, Section 612a BGB).
 The reduction of wages by the employer is not a reprimand, as the employment relationship is suspended during the strike.

 Yes, but the employer may only reduce the pay if he can prove that you actually went on strike.
+The employer may not demand a strike list; the employer must document which employees took part in the strike in order to deduct pay.
 It is therefore the employer's duty to document which employees took part in the strike.
-If you are a member of the striking unions, you will receive strike pay from your union as compensation.
+Only those who are members of the striking unions receive strike pay from their union as compensation.

 Employers are entitled not to pay for striking working hours, but the GDBA pays striking members a strike allowance, also for guests who are affected by strikes, just take a look at the strike regulations.